AccessibilityRG/MFD-mobile/README.md

-# Multi-temporal function-based dasymetric interpolation model for mobile phone data
+# Multi-temporal function-based dasymetric interpolation tool for mobile phone data

 ## Scientific article

-This repository provides supporting information and a Python implementation of a multi-temporal function-based dasymetric interpolation model that is presented in the following article:
+This repository provides supporting information and a Python implementation of a multi-temporal function-based dasymetric interpolation method that is presented in the following article:

  - Järv Olle, Tenkanen Henrikki & Toivonen Tuuli (2017). *Enhancing spatial accuracy of mobile phone data using multi-temporal dasymetric interpolation.* Published in **International Journal of